sagemath/trac_to_gh/Issue 7922.md

 CC:  @dwbump sage-combinat

-First issue caught by #7921:
+This ticket refactors the code of WeylCharacterRing and WeightRing to use categories and (combinatorial) free modules.
+Along the way, it adds a couple features (Dan: please list them here), and solves a pickling issue which was caught by #7921:

 ```
 sage: A2 = WeylCharacterRing(['A',2])